aldoportillo/notes/machine-learning/introduction.md

 ### Analogy Systems

 The use of kernel machines to recognize patterns in data.
 This uses similarity to determine the best solution of a problem.
 This is prevalent in Recommendation Algorithms.
 Have you ever seen the `Customers also Bought` on Amazon?

+## Types of Algorithms

+### Artificial Neural Networks

+Models that mimic the structure and/or function of biological neural networks with the goal of preforming pattern regression and categorization.

+- Perceptron
+- Feed-forward Neural Network
+- Hopfield Network
+- Radial Basis Function Network (RBFN)
+- Self Organizing Map (SOM)

+### Association Rule

+Extracts rules that help explain the relationships between variables  in data in order to discover useful associations.

+- Apriori Algorithm
+- Eclat Algorithm

+### Bayesian

+Uses Bayes' theorem for probability problems.
+Useful for classification and regression problems.

+- Naive Bayes
+- Gaussian Naive Bayes
+- Multinomial Naive Bayes
+- Bayesian Belief Network (BBN)
+- Bayesian Network (BN)

+### Clustering

+Describes a model for organizing data by class with results often centroid or hierarchical in nature.

+- K-means
+- K-medians
+- Expectation Maximization (EM)
+- Hierarchical Clustering

+### Decision Trees

+Constructs a model based off actual values of the input data.
+This allows you to compare new data to the model's previous data to predict outcomes.
+Used for classification and regression problems.

+- Iterative Dichotomiser 3 (ID3)
+- Classification and Regression Trees (CART)
+- Chi-squared Automatic Interaction Detection (CHAID)
+- C4.5 and C5.0

+### Deep Learning Algorithm

+A subset of machine learning that uses neural networks with many layers.
+This allows the model to learn from data that is unstructured or unlabeled. (semi-supervised learning)

+- Deep Boltzmann Machine (DBM)
+- Deep Belief Networks (DBN)
+- Convolutional Neural Network (CNN)
+- Stacked Auto-Encoders
+- Recurrent Neural Networks (RNN)

+### Dimensionality Reduction

+Reduces the number of random variables under consideration by obtaining a set of principal variables.

+- Principal Component Analysis (PCA)
+- Factor Analysis
+- Multidimensional Scaling (MDS)
+- t-Distributed Stochastic Neighbor Embedding (t-SNE)

+### Ensemble Learning

+Uses multiple (weaker) learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.

+- AdaBoost
+- Bootstrapped Aggregation (Bagging)
+- Gradient Boosting Machines (GBM)
+- Random Forest
+- Boosting

+### Instance-based Learning

+Uses the data to make predictions.
+This is done by comparing new problem instances with instances seen in training.
+This is also known as lazy learning.

+- K-Nearest Neighbors (KNN)
+- Learning Vector Quantization (LVQ)

+### Regression

+Predicts a continuous value.
+This is used for forecasting and predicting.

+- Ordinary Least Squares Regression (OLSR)
+- Logistic Regression

+### Regularization

+Prevents overfitting by adding a penalty term to the loss function.
+This favors simpler models.

+- Ridge Regression
+- Least Absolute Shrinkage and Selection Operator (LASSO)
+- Elastic Net
+- Least-Angle Regression (LARS)

+### Support Vector Machines (SVM)

+Classifies data by finding the hyperplane that best divides a dataset into two classes.
+This is used for classification and regression problems.
+Supports is the name of the data points that are closest to the hyperplane and kernel is the function that transforms the data into a higher dimension.

+- Linear SVM
+- Radial Basis Function (RBF)
+- One-Class SVM (for unsupervied learning)